daronphang/coding_resources/_python/flask/config.md

 ### Configuring From Python Files

-Configuring from outside of application package.
+Configuration becomes more useful if you can store it in a separate file, outside of application package.

 ```py
 app = Flask(__name__)